Someday I will die,

 preceding soft nights where happily I had met

-so lovely and unforgettable women, sisters that
+lovely and unforgettable women, sisters whom

 our race has refined in such a beauty never seen